 “At will” workers who do not have a contract can still be wrongfully terminated.
 One example would be an employer breaching the duty of good faith and fair dealing.
 Examples include firing or transferring employees to prevent them from collecting sales commissions, misleading employees about their chances for promotions or wage increases or implementing tactics to coerce the employee into quitting without collecting severance pay or other benefits that would normally be due.

 Wrongful termination based on a violation of public policy is another area to consider.
 Examples include taking time off of work to serve on a jury, vote, serving as a volunteer firefighter, or serving in the armed forces.
 Whistle-blowing also falls under the area of public policy.

 Discrimination is another key area to address.
 It is illegal for an employer to fire an employee for reasons of race, national origin, gender, religion, age, or disability.

 California is an “at will” employment state, meaning that employees are offered and provided employment by an employer at the will of both parties.
 Thus, an employer or employee can end the employment at any time.
 However, some California employers offer both written, verbal, and implied contracts, which can carry legal ramifications.

 Whether you are a contracted or “at will” employee, you have legal rights if wrongfully terminated.
 If you feel your recent termination was illegal, it is important to seek the expert legal advice.
-With years of experience in employment law, the Gilleon Law Firm of San Diego fully investigates the working environment and circumstances surrounding all wrongful termination claims, while also providing decisive counsel on the client’s legal options.
+With years of experience in employment law, the Gilleon Law Firm, APC of San Diego fully investigates the working environment and circumstances surrounding all wrongful termination claims, while also providing decisive counsel on the client’s legal options.
 Call today for a consultation.